srujanshenoy/Teaching_Python/Teaching 1, 2, exercise 1/Teaching 1 - Variables/Types of variables/Tutorial.md

 ### 2. Integers

-integers are just integers. ie. numbers that don't have a decimal point.They are represented by well... nothing, really. you could use the `int()` function to convert somthing into an integer, but thats pretty much only used when the original thing is not an integer.
+integers are just integers. ie. numbers that don't have a decimal point.They are represented by well... nothing, really. you could use the `int()` function to convert somthing into an integer, but that's pretty much only used when the original thing is not an integer.

 ### 3. Floats
+These are